zieglerjef/zieglerjef.github.io/index.md

 	<div class="row-fluid">
 		<div class="span5">

-Currently I’m a PhD Candidate in Political Science at Washington University in St. Louis.
-I study comparative politics, international relations, political economy, as well as religion and politics.
-In my research, I'm broadly interested in how political actors, institutions, and organizations that often fall outside the public's purview impact politics.<br/><br/>
+Currently I’m a PhD Candidate in Political Science and a Graduate Affiliate of the John C. Danforth Center on Religion and Politics at Washington University in St. Louis.
+I broadly study comparative politics, international relations, political economy, as well as religion and politics.
+In my research, I'm primarily interested in how political actors, institutions, and organizations that often fall outside the public's purview impact politics.<br/><br/>

 Specifically, my dissertation explores how religious groups like the Catholic Church use their organizational legitimacy, responsiveness, and bureaucratic resources to influence politics by conceptualizing them as international interest or advocacy groups. <br/><br/>